-When this is the case, turn to the experienced team at Horizon Services.
-For over 30 years, we’ve been helping homeowners throughout Delaware, Southern New Jersey, Southeastern Pennsylvania, and Northeastern Maryland with reliable furnace replacement services at affordable rates.
+When this is the case, turn to the experienced team at Horizon.
+For over 30 years, our staff has been providing reliable furnace replacement and installation services to homeowners throughout Delaware, Southern New Jersey, Southeastern Pennsylvania, Northeastern Maryland, and North Carolina.
 Plus, we stand behind all our work with industry-leading warranties, including up to 12 years on both parts and labor.
 At Horizon Services, your satisfaction is so important to us, we even guarantee it.

 Do You Need to Replace Your Furnace?

 Knowing when it might be time to replace your gas or electric furnace is important.
 There are many factors involved and making the right decision between repairs and replacement can end up saving you lots of money, not to mention time and stress.

 You may want to consider replacing your furnace if any of the following are true:

 - The cost of repairs is more than the cost of a full replacement

 - Your furnace requires frequent or repeated repairs

 - Your furnace is more than 12 years old and has not been well-maintained

 - Your furnace is not very energy-efficient

 - Your furnace does not adequately heat your home